 Negligent security claims can be difficult because the fact patterns are typically pretty unique.
 What this means is that no one negligent security claim is like another.
 Part of this just stems from the variety of locations where negligent security instances may occur.
 Here are some of the possible places in which instances of negligent security could take place:

 - Parking Garages

 What is a Foreseeable Criminal Attack?

 If a business sells high-value items or has a lot of cash, it should understand that they are more likely to be targeted in an attack.
-Additionally, if there is a history of criminal activity in or by the property, it would be reasonable to suppose that a customer or employee might be harmed by a similar criminal act.
+Additionally, if there is a history of criminal activity in or by the property, it could be reasonable to suppose that a customer or employee might be harmed by a similar criminal act.

-Qualified negligent security attorneys will be able to obtain proof of previous crimes at the premises or in the surrounding areas.
 Negligent security lawyers can speak to law enforcement and determine whether calls to the police were made about previous crimes on the premises or in the surrounding area.
 Additionally, a lawyer could make an argument that the crime rate in the area around the property meant that the property owner should have known that crime was probable.

 What is “Constructive Knowledge” that an Incident Could Occur?